Jack Quinn (politician)

-John Francis "Jack" Quinn Jr. (born April 13, 1951) is a former President of Erie Community College (ECC), and a former politician from the State of New York.
-He was a Republican member of the United States House of Representatives from 1993 to 2005.
-Quinn's political views are moderate-conservative to conservative, and his voting record reflects centrist leanings.
-While in Congress, Quinn was active in numerous committees, subcommittees, and caucuses as chair or member.
-Prior to becoming a congressional representative, Quinn taught in Orchard Park, New York; worked at a steel plant; and was active in the Hamburg Town Council, as well as being the town's supervisor.
+John Francis Quinn Jr. (born April 13, 1951) is a retired American politician and academic administrator from the state of New York.
+He was a Republican member of the United States House of Representatives from 1993 to 2005, and went on to serve as president of Erie Community College (ECC) from 2008 to 2017.

+A native of the Buffalo area, Quinn taught in Orchard Park, New York; worked at a steel plant; and before his election to Congress in 1992, was involved in local politics, sitting on the Hamburg Town Council, as well as serving as the town's supervisor.
+While in Congress, he was considered a moderately conservative Republican, and was active in numerous committees, subcommittees, and caucuses as chair or member.
+Prior to becoming a congressional representative,as well as being the town's supervisor.
 After leaving Congress and prior to taking the top leadership post at ECC, Quinn was also president of a lobbying firm in Washington, D.C.
-Quinn has two adult children, including his son, former New York State Assembly Member Jack Quinn III; and his daughter, Kara Elizabeth.
-He currently resides in Hamburg with his wife, Mary Beth.